Welcome to Gencraft Tutorials

 Landscapes

 Say you want to create an image of Stonehenge, but with all of the rocks made out of chocolate chip cookies.
-Using only a prompt and no Reference Image, this concept is not fully realized.
+Using only a prompt and no Sketch Guide, this concept is not fully realized.
 We have some cookies, and several of them resemble Stonehenge.
 But some of them are also still in cookie form.
 Below is the result of the prompt “Stonehenge made out of chocolate chip cookies.”

 The result of the prompt "Stonehenge made out of chocolate chip cookies"